 The intellectual father of the mechanical cap changer at REU Schweißtechnik, Werner

-Kaeseler, and the workshop and design manager Heinz-Peter Drießen, were impressed by the resistance of the robust polymer bearings to dust and sand several years ago at the Hannover Messe.
-“Just one year later we had the right application.
-The way we use the product today, there is no alternative to linear technology – either on commercial or technical grounds.
-We assemble it ourselves, as we cut the guide rails to the exact length in our workshop and then drill the appropriate holes. ” Michael Geisler adds: “Our customers are thrilled by the overall concept.
+Kaeseler, and the head of workshop and design, Heinz-Peter Drießen, were impressed by the robust polymer bearings' resistance to dust and sand at the Hannover Messe several years ago.
+"Just one year later, we had a suitable application.
+The way we use the product today, there is no alternative to linear technology – commercially or technically.
+We assemble it ourselves, since we cut the guide rails to the exact length in our workshop and then drill the necessary holes.
+Michael Geisler adds, "Our customers are enthusiastic about the overall concept.
 It is simple and works without any problems.
-The demands in the automotive industry on the materials being welded are getting ever greater.
-At the same time the welding time should be as short as possible.
-Savings are even possible here in the millisecond range.
+Automotive industry demands on materials to be welded are becoming more and more stringent.
+Welding time should be as short as possible.
+Even in the millisecond range, time savings are possible here.
 We have created a database containing very many component combinations.
-As a result we now can say with conviction, with which parameters work should be carried out and exactly when an electrode has to be changed." igus® also provides such a database; the constructor can exactly determine the service life of the “drylin®” linear technology in its respective application in advance.
+As a result, we can now say with certainty what parameters should be used for work and exactly when an electrode must be changed." igus® also provides such a database and can determine the exact service life of drylin® linear technology for a given application in advance.

 Maintenance-free linear technology welding robots: changing welding caps does not interrupt the production process.

 Flexible, lubrication-free igus® drylin® W linear guide system in an automatic welding cap changer